IsaacCDHall/Neural-Evolution/README.md

   * 2:30 - 3:30pm Dive into tensor flow documentation
   * 330 - 430pm Pytorch Documentation
   * 4:30 - 5 Update Readme with progress here.
 Honestly, this is only the beginning of the journey still

+###### July 29th
+  * Create Flappy bird in flappy directory.
+I will inject AI with the help of Neural Networks and Genetic Algorithms.
+Once this project is complete within it's quarantined directory, i will implement into the main code

 ### Goals